RocketChat/docs-old/legal/censorship-and-harmful-content.md

 **For administrators:** If you are an administrator, you might have an interest in moderating the content that users create or put in your instance.
 Notable features that can help you with that are:

-* Making use of the “moderator”-permission in channels to appoint individuals to purge or modify inappropriate messages
+* Making use of the ÃÂ¢ÃÂÃÂmoderatorÃÂ¢ÃÂÃÂ-permission in channels to appoint individuals to purge or modify inappropriate messages
 * Notification feature for the use of specified words of phrases
 * Blacklisting certain words or phrases
 * Notifying your users of applicable policies via e.g. pinning messages or adding an announcement to the room